arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 Note: `pytest` calls tests in alphabetical order so first "build test" has _bench_ in name and dependent test files are prefixed with _dep_.

-## Testing directory structure
+## Testing Directory Structure

 In below test directory we've added locally `wperf.exe`.

-### Go to regression test directory
+### Go To Regression Test Directory

 ```
 > cd windowsperf\wperf-scripts\tests
 ```

-### Example test execution (neoverse-n1)
+### Example Test Execution, neoverse-n1 CPU

 Below you can see example regression test pass report ran on `neoverse-n1` WOA hardware with WindowsPerf 3.4.0 installed:

 ```
 > pytest